 All of these skills are employed in attaining optimum design outcomes in Delphine’s residential and interiors project work.
 Delphine has an affinity for natural materials and a proficiency in ovum space design and the application of proportional principles.
 An ability to relate these aspects to the finer details shapes her delivery of comfortable yet sophisticated environments.

 Delphine’s Reunion Islands and European background have bestowed her design aesthetic with a sense of connection between the outdoor and the indoor.
 Having experienced the intersection of Nordic minimalism and Mediterranean purism during her time in France, she is influenced by the way cross-fertilisation in design enables the distinctive features of the life-stories, identities, and cultures of individual clients and international brands to be inscribed throughout a space.

 Her language background in French and Spanish enhance this perspective.

 Melisa joined the firm in 2012 after leaving The Incubator, a Graphic Design, Event Management & Photography company she managed after returning from London.

 Melisa has a strong visual arts background that led her to work as both a photographer and fashion stylist, and as manager of a large London-based photographic studio in London for several years.

 With a lifetime of high design references and diverse project coordination experience informing her passion for all things beautiful, Melisa combines an instinct for client care, communications and a distinctive aesthetic in residential furnishing and home & property styling.
-This translates into stylish interior design project support tailored to our clients’ personal vision and budget.
+This translates into stylish interior design tailored to our clients’ personal vision and budget.

 Living in both Japan and the UK for 20 years has richly influenced Melisa’s design vision and flair for integrating client considerations into interiors configuration.